Taiwan is dedicated to maintaining

 and cultural diversity, museums have been established

-across Taiwan, including National Palace Museum,
+across Taiwan, including the National Palace Museum,

 National Taiwan Museum, National Museum of History,